CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ```

 {{< /tab >}}
-{{< tab "Custom Settings ">}}
+{{< tab "Enable and Configure Packet trimming Settings">}}

-If you do not want to use the QoS profile `lossy-multi-tc` to enable packet trimming with the recommended QoS settings, you can configure the packet trimming settings you want to use.
+If you do not want to use the QoS profile `lossy-multi-tc` for packet trimming, you can enable and configure the packet trimming settings manually.

-To configure custom packet trimming:
+To enable and configure packet trimming:
-- Set the packet trimming profile to `packet-trim-default`.
+- Set the packet trimming profile.
+The default profile is `packet-trim-default`.
 - Set the forwarding port used for recirculating the trimmed packets to egress the interface (NVIDIA SN5610 switch only).
-If you do not configure a service port, Cumulus Linux uses the last service port in on the switch.
+If you do not configure a service port, Cumulus Linux uses the last service port on the switch.
 - Set the DSCP value to be marked on the trimmed packets.
 You can specify a value between 0 and 63.
 - Set the maximum size of the trimmed packet.
 You can specify a value between 256 and 1024; the value must be a multiple of 4.
 - Set the egress port and traffic-class from which the dropped traffic is trimmed.
 You can specify a value between 0 and 7.